dastasoft/dastasoft/README.md

 ### Hi, I'm Daniel 👋

-Currently focused on [Next.js](https://nextjs.org/) and [React Native](http://reactnative.dev/).
-Always interested in new technologies and how they work.
-Effort, discipline, motivation, creativity, encouraging a good team environment and communication are my priorities.

-I love learning, teaching, Japanese culture and rhythm games.
+I've been making websites, applications, games and learning the ins and outs of technology since I can remember.
+I love learning, teaching what I have learned and approaching projects from an agile vision and from the user's point of view maintaining the quality of the code following the best practices.

+Currently, both professionally and personally, I keep myself busy with React.js, Node.js, React Native and cloud technology to offer high performance, scalable and innovative solutions.

 I'm currently working as a Full Stack Developer, check out my full [profile](https://dastasoft.netlify.app/).